franciscop/franciscop.github.io/blog/the-future-of-serverjs/readme.md

 These are the ideas I have so far to improve from `server@1` to `server@2`:

-- **import syntax** like you are likely used to in `React` or any other modern front-end workflow.
-This is coming soon in native Node.js.
+- **Import syntax** like you are used in `React` or any other modern front-end workflow.
+This is coming soon in native Node.js so you'll be able to work better.
-- **simplified response** so you can work with it on your own a lot easier.
-Again, similar to how easy `fetch()` is on the front-end.
+- **Simplified response** so you can work with it on your own a lot easier inspired by `fetch()`.
-- **error handling** should be improved greatly.
-Right now it's similar to Express, but it's still a mess and I have discovered ever since way better ways of handling it.
+- **Improved error handling**.
+In v1 it's similar to Express, but we can do a lot better.
-- **tutorials** including how to make server.js from scratch!
-While the syntax gets improved, the code gets reduced as well.
+- **Tutorials** including how to make server.js from scratch and many others.
 - **lightweight** with no dependencies (or bundled ones).
-Installing it takes ~10 seconds and you are ready to go.
+Installing it takes ~2 seconds and you are ready to go.
 - **plugins** are something that I've been working on very hard but were never released.
-They need a strong push to get finished.
+- **minimal breaking changes** of course.
+Let's keep all the good parts and improve the bad ones!

 ## The problem

+As the project evolved I got a fulltime job and I could not spend so much time on it anymore.
+Tutorials were not written, Github issues were unanswered and the documentation is only the basics.

-The main problem is that I do not have time.
-I still need to work fulltime (for food AND to keep my immigration VISA in Japan) so getting $100 or $300 per month would not change much.
-So I'm in a point where it's either make it or break it, either I continue working fulltime or I work on server.js with the community.
+The main problem is that **I do not have time**.
+I need to work fulltime (for food AND to keep my immigration VISA in Japan) so getting $100 or $300 per month would not change much.
+I'm in a point where it's either make it or break it, either I continue working fulltime or I work on server.js with the community.

 Donations have not worked so far, I got `$5` for all the length of the project (~2 years).
+Pull requests were minimal, but I think they can improved greatly in `v2` after cleaning up the code and the tutorial on how to create server.js from scratch.